Deep-Chill/RazerIO-Social-Network/README.md

 ## Job board
-If you're looking for a job: Search and filter for jobs, apply for jobs, and keep track of your applications.
+- If you're looking for a job: Search and filter for jobs, apply for jobs, and keep track of your applications.
 The job board is cached to make the search fast.

-If you're hiring: Create new job listings for your company, manage listings, and keep track of applicants.
+- If you're hiring: Create new job listings for your company, manage listings, and keep track of applicants.

 <a href="https://ibb.co/D8D7nHC"><img src="https://i.ibb.co/cCcNdSF/Screenshot-10.png" alt="Screenshot-10" border="0"></a>
 <hr><br>

 ## Leaderboards
-Ranks companies based on a formula that assigns them a "IO score" which is a score based on valuations such as financials, reviews, and more!
+- Ranks companies based on a formula that assigns them a "IO score" which is a score based on valuations such as financials, reviews, and more.

 The IO Company score reflects a comprehensive evaluation of the company's financials, stability, global reach, R&D, market share, product diversity, public sentiment, employee satisfaction, ESG score, future outlook and more.
 Improve your company's IO score by leaving reviews.